fat/stache/README.md

     </body>
     </html>

-Note: yield is a special local var, which will be replaced automatically by the template you specified with res.render.
+Note: <code>yield</code> is a special local var, which will be replaced automatically by the template you specified with res.render.
+Alternatively you can use the keyword <code>body</code>.

 Partials